 Bri-Chem is a leading North American wholesale distributor, blender, packager and manufacturer of drilling fluids and steel pipe to the oil and gas, industrial, mechanical and construction industries in North America.
 The Company was founded in 1985, and is headquartered in Edmonton, Alberta.
-The Company owns 100% interest in Bri-Chem Supply Ltd., 100% interest in Sodium Solutions Inc., 100% interest in Bri-Steel Corporation, 100% interest in Bri-Corp USA, Inc., which is the sole shareholder of Bri-Chem Supply Corp, LLC, Stryker Transportation Ltd., and General Supply Company and the Company owns 70% interest in Bri-Steel Manufacturing Inc. Bri-Chem continues to concentrate on expanding its market presence with the focus being on the following two divisions:
+The Company owns 100% interest in Bri-Chem Supply Ltd., 100% interest in Sodium Solutions Inc., 100% interest in Bri-Steel Corporation, 100% interest in Bri-Corp USA, Inc., which has three 100% owned subsidiaries, Bri-Chem Supply Corp, LLC, Sun Coast Materials, LLC and Bri-Chem Logistics, LLC and the Company owns 70% interest in Bri-Steel Manufacturing Inc. Bri-Chem continues to concentrate on expanding its market presence with the focus being on the following two divisions: